supermamon/scriptable-no-background/readme.md

 # no-background.js

-A module to emulte transparent backgrounds for Scriptable widgets.
+A module to emulate transparent backgrounds for Scriptable.app widgets.

 **Features**
 * Interactive Configuration